 TGm editor: Please update NOTE 3 in this subclause as shown below:

-NOTE 3—An AP corresponding to a nontransmitted BSSID [1019]advertises any changes to its BSS operational parameters during the beacon interval that follows the profile's DTIM beacon.
+NOTE 3—An AP corresponding to a nontransmitted BSSID [1019]can transmit a group addressed frame during the beacon interval that follows the profile's DTIM beacon.
 For example, an AP corresponding to the nontransmitted BSSID can send a broadcast Disassociation frame to disassociate all STAs associated with it.

 11.1.3.8.5 Traffic advertisement in a multiple BSSID set